michaelboth/EventAnalyzer/README.md

 <br>

 # Unikorn Software Event Analyzer
-Unikorn is C API (source code, not a library) and graphical visualizer (Windows, Mac, and Linux) used to easily and quickly improve the design, performance, and reliability of complex software.
+Unikorn is a C API (source code, not a library) and graphical visualizer (Windows, Mac, and Linux) used to easily and quickly improve the design, performance, and reliability of complex software.

 Just instrument your source code with meaningful events; you define the names and colors.
 Run your application, then view the results in UnikornViewer.
 <img src="docs/UnikornViewer.png" alt="Logo" style="width:900px;"/>